pythonarcade/arcade/doc/programming_guide/sound.rst

 distances.

-Although pyglet exposes its support for this through its :py:class:`~pyglet.media.player.Player`, arcade does not currently offer integrations.
+Although pyglet exposes its support for this through its :py:class:`~pyglet.media.player.Player`, Arcade does not currently offer integrations.
 You will have to do the setup work yourself.

 .. _pyglet_positional_guide: https://pyglet.readthedocs.io/en/latest/programming_guide/media.html#positional-audio